karolis-KK/Dijkstra-s-2.0/README.md

 - Left click to draw obstacles
 - Middle click to add/remove waypoints
-- Right click to remvoe obstacles
+- Right click to remove obstacles
 - Enter to start the algorithm

 After you've setup/changed your settings click start visualisation and then click on the pygame window and press enter.